kaspanet/rusty-kaspa/wasm/README.md

 For more details, please follow the [**integrating with Kaspa**](https://kaspa.aspectron.org/) guide.

 ## Creating Documentation

+Please note that to build documentation from source you need to have the Rust environment installed.
+The build script will first build the WASM32 SDK and then generate typedoc documentation from it.

+You can build documentation from source as follows:

 ```bash
 npm install -g typedoc
 ./build-docs
 ```

 The resulting documentation will be located in `docs/typedoc/`